TypeScript Dependency Injection Container

 // Wire up the container

-const container = new Container().addRegistration(R.fromClass(UserRepository).bindTo('IUserRepository'));
+const container = new Container().addRegistration(R.fromClass(UserRepository));

 // Resolve AuthService - UserRepository is automatically injected